 Sure, this approach – jump drive and TV screen – may work for some very small restaurant operators, but it is definitely not a feasible, long-term solution for multi-unit restaurant concepts or restaurant operators who desire worry-free, reliable equipment in their restaurants.
 If you want to use digital menu technology, investing in commercial grade screens is key.
 Here’s why…

-- Built to Last.
 The old adage “you get what you pay for” doesn’t break down when we talk about display technology.
-A consumer grade display needs only have components that will allow it to provide 20,000 hours of operational time before failure to receive a UL listing (UL is ISO standards for display technology), whereas a commercial grade display generally needs to provide 3 times that.
-Looking at this as a value proposition, that means you’ll go through 3 of those “cheaper” displays in the same span of time as you would with just one of those “more expensive” options.
-In the long run, those cheap options are going to end up costing you more than investing in quality that will go the distance with you.
+Consumer grade displays (TV screens) only need the appropriate components to allow for 20,000 hours of operational time before failure to receive a UL listing (UL is ISO standards for display technology), whereas a commercial grade display generally needs to provide 3 times that amount.
+Looking at this as a value proposition, this means you’ll go through 3 of those “cheaper” displays (TV screens) in the same span of time as you would with just one of the “more expensive” (commercial grade screen) options.
+In the long run, the cheaper option could end up costing you more than investing in a quality commercial grade screen from the get-go.

-- TV Screens Have Too Many Settings.
-Good old regular TVs have lots of different settings that can be used to control color, brightness, channel labels, inputs, etc. If you’ve ever accidentally stumbled into the settings menu on your TV and somehow turned everything green you know what we’re talking about.
-A restaurant manager may be extremely confused how to set up their TV settings properly to display their menu boards or an employee may unknowingly change them and not know how to get the menu back on the TV.
-This is frustrating when it happens with one TV, what happens if you have three TVs with menus, or five?
-Total headache.
-Commercial screens, however, include a special user interface allowing the operator to set up the screens, to ensure they are programmed accurately and continue to display correctly.
+Regular TVs have lots of different settings that can be used to control color, brightness, channel labels, inputs, etc. If you’ve ever accidentally stumbled into the settings menu on your TV and somehow turned everything green you know what we’re talking about!
+A restaurant manager may become extremely confused on how to set or adjust the TV settings properly to display their menu boards.
+Likewise, an employee may unknowingly change the TV screen settings and not know how to resolve the error.
+These situations are frustrating and unfortunately, all too common.
+Commercial screens, however, include a special user interface that allows the operator to set up the screens and ensure they are programmed to accurately display the menus.